-Students who violate university policies and regulations governing conduct and behavior are subject to probation, temporary suspension, or suspension through action of the Vice President for Student Affairs.
+Students who violate university policies and regulations governing conduct and behavior are subject to probation, temporary suspension, or suspension through action of the Dean of Students and Academic Success.
 Policies addressing student behavior and the review procedure are set forth in the Student Handbook, which is online at www.quincy.edu/student-life/student-handbook.